Old English, Anglo-Latin, hagiography, maritime archaeology and history, geography, ecology, chronicles/annals

 Dissertation title: Civili…

 I’m an independent researcher and early medieval historian based in Leeds.
 My research covers various aspects of cultural continuity and change in the late Merovingian and early Carolingian worlds, focusing particularly on the eighth century and on aspects of identity, community and otherness.
 I’m especially interested in hagiography and the process of conversion from paganism to Christianity.
-Now blogging at https://longhairedkingsblog.wordpress.com/ Available to review books/articles on these or related topics.
-Please email me to discuss: email@example.com
+Available to review books/articles on these or related topics.
+Please email me to discuss: firstname.lastname@example.org

 African language literature (especially that in Gəˁəz, Amharic, Hausa), Anglophone African literature, early African literature, African film, African women authors, history of the African book, African manuscript cultures, African female saints, and queer African studies; as well as race and gender in eighteenth-century English literature, comparative African and European studies, postcolonial literature, Chicana/o literature, African American literature, comparative hagiographies, gender and sexuality, memoir, indirection and censorship, travel literature, manuscript studies, prison literature, intellectual autobiography, and supernatural monsters.